 There are two ways to drink this one.
 To get the full flavor of the bitters, sip it without a straw.
 However, that is probably going to be too bold for the majority of tastes, so a straw is recommended.
 You still get the bitters, it is simply diluted into the rest of the drink.
 Give the bitters top a taste, though.
 It's fun and Halloween is for the strange and extraordinary, so why not?

 Top it off with ginger beer.

 Serve with a straw.

 Recipe courtesy: Travis Fourmont, head bartender at Michael Symon's Roast in Detroit

-It's always difficult to gauge the alcohol content of soda topped mixed drinks because you may pour more ginger beer than I would.
-Yet, the average collins glass will take about a 6-ounce drink plus ice, so that would leave the Skeleton Key at around 21% ABV (42 proof).
+It's always difficult to gauge the alcohol content of soda topped mixed drinks because you may pour more ginger beer to taste.
+The average Collins glass will take about a 6-ounce drink plus ice, so that would leave the Skeleton Key at around 21 percent ABV (42 proof).

 About Corner Creek Reserve Bourbon Whiskey

 Corner Creek is not one of the big names in the bourbon business so it might not ring a bell.
 If you love to seek out obscure and lesser-known whiskies, it is one that you will want on your radar.